alexec/thread-jiggler/README.md

             assertEquals(n, counter.getCount());
          }

 This also passes.
-In fact, on my computer I can increase n to 100,000 before I have any failures.
+On my computer I can increase _n_ to 100,000 before it starts to fail consistently.

     junit.framework.AssertionFailedError:
     Expected :1000000